mparker2/mparker_phd_thesis/chapter_3/text.md

 More recently there has been a large increase in the number of available methods for predicting G4s [@Bedrat2016; @Hon2017; @Garant2017; @Sahakyan2017].
 The contribution from Bedrat et al., named G4Hunter, is a scoring method based on a run length encoding the input sequence.
 Runs of Gs score positively whilst runs of Cs score negatively.
 It can be used with a sliding window approach to score an entire genome, with thresholding to identify high scoring PG4s.
 Whilst this approach is much more tolerant of imperfections which violate the Quadparser method, it is arguably too tolerant, producing many false positives.
 Furthermore, it does not take into account flanking A and T sequences which may contribute to the stability of the G4, e.g. through reducing the favourability of double stranded DNA.

 Some middle ground is required to improve existing methods.
 The key to finding this middle ground may come from the fields of data science and machine learning.
 There is a current global interest in machine learning approaches, due to increases in computational power which allow larger datasets to be analysed.
 These techniques have been adopted by bioinformaticians for making global predictions of functional sequences such as splice sites or transcription factor binding motifs.
 For example, Mapleson et al. have developed a tool called `portcullis` which is able to filter out spurious splice sites caused by mapping errors from RNAseq data.
 This is done by training a random forest model on the fly using features derived from high and low confidence splice sites in the dataset.
 The trained model is then used to classify all other ambiguous splice sites in the dataset as either true or false positives [@Mapleson2017].
 Neural networks have also been used to identify sequence motifs.
 Alipanahi et al. developed a convolutional neural network called `DeepBind` which they applied to identify transcription factor binding motifs and other regulatory sequences, using data from Protein binding microarrays (PBMs), SELEX or ChIP-seq for training [@Alipanahi2015].
 Quang et al. were able to improve on this model by using a hybrid convolutional and recurrent neural network [@Quang2016].
-This neural network architecture will be explained in detail in \autoref{ssec:methods_model}.
+This neural network architecture will be explained in detail in \autoref{ssec:results_model_choice}.

 Machine Learning approaches have already been brought to bear on the problem of G4 prediction.
 For example, Garant et al. developed G4RNA screener, a densely connected neural network which is trained on the trinucleotide contents of input sequences [@Garant2017].
 This model was trained by using a set of melting temperatures of RNA G4s obtained from a literature search.
 Currently this database contains only 368 sequences, however.
 Given the almost inconceivable number of potential G4 forming sequences (there are more than $10^{12}$ sequences which could match the original Quadparser pattern, not including flanking sequences), it is probable that this dataset does not capture all of the variety of possible RNA G4 forming sequences.
 To do this, a more high throughput method for measuring G4 forming propensity is required.